 Hi, I’m Kelsi.

-In my early twenties, I began to walk my healing path and moved across the country to Oregon attend an herbalism program.
-In a little cabin on a mountain, surrounded by gardens, my world changed forever.
 I learned the names and medicinal properties of plants I’d only known as “weeds”.
-I learned the history of western medicine as we know it today.
-I understood for the first time how deeply connected we are to all living beings, and how our bodies are ever-evolving terrain, just like the earth.
-I felt the plants change me in slow, subtle ways.
-Physically, mentally, emotionally, spiritually.
+I studied the history of western medicine.
+I understood for the first time how deeply connected we are to nature, and how our bodies are ever-evolving ecosystems, just like the earth.

 Learning about postpartum traditions and how far we’ve strayed from truly caring for mothers in their most vulnerable moments lit a fire in my heart to tend to families in the childbearing year.
 While sitting at the feet of mothers and serving them through pregnancy, birth, and postpartum, I witnessed firsthand how deeply under-resourced and undernourished most modern families are - even those who have the means and awareness to invest in postpartum care.
 Six weeks of care is simply not enough to buffer us against the weight of parenting in isolation, generational trauma, nutritional deficiencies, and so on.
-My own postpartum experience embodied this knowing, from the absolute pleasure and bliss of resting with my newborn and being cared for on every level, to spiraling into deep depletion in the first year of his life.

 My depleted state, along with health imbalances my son was experiencing, led me to dive deeper into studying nutrition, mineral balancing, and hair tissue mineral analysis.
-I began to understand on a new level why so many mothers are burned out and exhausted: we are literally under-resourced on a cellular level.
-As soon as we began our first mineral balancing protocol, we saw profound changes and I knew that I wanted to offer HTMA & mineral balancing to other families.
-Replenishing our minerals, particularly as mothers, is such a profound gift to offer ourselves, our children, and our matrilineal lines.
-It is truly generational trauma work embodied.
+I began to understand on a new level why so many mothers are burned out and exhausted: we are under-resourced on a cellular level.

 This work is my prayer woven into service: that mothers and families may be honored, empowered, resourced, and nourished.